o3de/o3de.org/content/docs/tools-ui/component-library/uidev-scrollbar-component.md

 {{< preview-migrated >}}

-O3DE provides several style choices for your scrollbars\.
-With the default style, the scrollbar is always visible\.
-However, you have the option to set the scrollbar display mode so that it only appears when users hover over the scroll area\.
-You can also apply a dark style to the scrollbar to make it more visible on light backgrounds\.
+O3DE provides several style choices for your scrollbars.
+With the default style, the scrollbar is always visible.
+However, you have the option to set the scrollbar display mode so that it only appears when users hover over the scroll area.
+You can also apply a dark style to the scrollbar to make it more visible on light backgrounds.

-The following examples demonstrate how to apply these styles\.
+The following examples demonstrate how to apply these styles.

 ## Scrollbar display modes<a name="scrollbar-display-modes"></a>

 ![\[component scrollbar display modes\]](/images/tools-ui/component-scrollbar-display-modes.gif)

-Use `AzQtComponents::ScrollBar::setDisplayMode` to set the scrollbar display mode\.
-The default mode is `AlwaysShow`\.
+Use `AzQtComponents::ScrollBar::setDisplayMode` to set the scrollbar display mode.
+The default mode is `AlwaysShow`.

  **Example**